 Accordingly, when approached to help someone still bogged down in alcohol, the first effort of a Calix member is to get the suffering man or woman into a detoxification center, a treatment facility or to an A.A. squad.
 When, and only when, the recovering person achieves some measure of sobriety is he or she ready for Calix.

-While Calix recommends Twelve Step Program attendance to alcoholics, Calix is not endorsed by A.A.
+While Calix recommends Twelve Step Program attendance to alcoholics, AA tradition six limits all endorsements of any organizations.
 In a letter to the Calix Society on May 15, 1962, Bill Wilson, one of the founders of A.A., wrote: "As you know I always have been personally partial to all persons or organizations whose good will and helpfulness to A.A. is beyond question.
 You need not have said that you strive to keep your efforts within the framework of the traditions of Alcoholics Anonymous.
 I know you have tried and have succeeded."
 From an article by William J. Conroy, April, 1977, issue of "Columbia," magazine of the Knights of Columbus, New Haven, Connecticut.